FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 ## Adding the Actions

 For the actions we will create a file called `auth.actions.ts` and add the first action to trigger the login called `login`, a corresponding action for completeness called `loginComplete`, same for `logout` and `logoutComplete`.
-When Auth0 redirects back to our application we need a trigger to tell the state that is has to be changed, where an action `checkAuth` is introduced for.
+When Auth0 redirects back to our application we need a trigger to tell the state that is must be changed, where an action `checkAuth` is introduced for.

 ```ts
 import { createAction, props } from '@ngrx/store';